dniel/blogr-pve/doc/setup_consul.md

 [Traefik](http://www.traefik.io) has [native support for Consul](https://docs.traefik.io/toml/#consul-catalog-backend).

+#### Fully automatic
-This give me the possibility to add a new LXC container, bootstrap the container and run the puppet apply.sh script, and if the role of the new container matches a service then it will be included in Consul, it will be added to the load balancer, found by the Jenkins pipeline Puppet Apply script used by Jenkins and the Jenkins Pipeline.
+This give me the possibility to add a new LXC container, bootstrap the container and run the puppet apply.sh script, and if the role of the new container matches a service then it will be included in Consul, it will be added to the load balancer, found by the pipeline that run scheduled Puppet Apply and the Pipeline for deploying the Sample Application.
+All of this without any manual input after the initial bootstrap.